annaesvensson/yellow-traffic/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

+`TrafficStaticUrl` = URL of the website when using the command line
 `TrafficLogDirectory` = directory with web server log files
 `TrafficAccessFile` = file name as regular expression
 `TrafficAnalytics` = traffic analytics shown, [supported analytics](#settings-analytics)